jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function first defines a dictionary called `supported_load_types` that maps the supported load types to their corresponding loader functions.
 The loader functions are `load_json` and `load_from_file`, which are not defined in the given code.

-The function then selects the appropriate loader function based on the `load_type` parameter and assigns it to the `loader` variable.
+The function then selects the appropriate loader function based on the `load_type` parameter.

-Next, the function tries to load the training statistics from the JSON file(s) using the `loader` function.
-It iterates over the `model_file_statistics` list and calls the `loader` function for each file.
-The loaded statistics are stored in the `stats_per_model` list.
+Next, the function tries to load the training statistics from the JSON file(s) using the selected loader function.
+It iterates over the `model_file_statistics` list and calls the loader function for each file.
+The loaded statistics are stored in a list called `stats_per_model`.

-If an exception occurs during the loading process, the function logs an error message and raises the exception.
+If there is an exception during the loading process, the function logs an error message and raises the exception.

 Finally, the function returns the `stats_per_model` list.